No one wants to be rude.

 The importance of using the correct pronoun in the right context can’t be understated, so knowing how to use Lei is vital.
 Whenever you’re not certain about formality, it’s likely going to be your go-to pronoun.

 If you want to learn more about the dynamic between people of different ages, social statuses and all other walks of life, give FluentU a try.
-By watching authentic videos like movie trailers, music videos and other real-world clips, you’ll get a better sense of how and when Italian people use polite speech and the formal “you,” in particular.
+By watching the authentic videos on FluentU, you’ll get a better sense of how and when Italian people use polite speech and the formal “you,” in particular.

 Lei vs. lei: What’s the Difference?